Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 Furthermore, we use the Reddit Suicide C-SSRS dataset \cite{gaur_manas_2019_2667859} to verify our label correction methodology.
 The C-SSRS dataset contains 500 Reddit posts from the subreddit r/depression.
-These posts are labeled by psychologists on a five point scale according to guidelines established in the Columbia Suicide Severity Rating Scale, which progress according to severity of depression.
-As this dataset is clinically verified and labeled, it is an adequate dataset to validate the label correction method, especially since it is from the same domain of mental health.
+These posts are labeled by psychologists according to the Columbia Suicide Severity Rating Scale, which assigns progressive labels according to severity of depression.
+We use this dataset to validate our label correction method since the labels are clinically verified and from the same domain of Reddit.
+To further validate the label correction method, we use the IMDB large movie dataset, a commonly used NLP benchmark dataset \cite{maas-EtAl:2011:ACL-HLT2011}.
+The dataset is a binary classification task which contains 50,000 polar movie reviews.
+We use a random subset of samples for evaluation.